 As the current platform steward, BAE Systems is committed to delivering value for money on a fully flexible, scalable and upgradable platform.
 This includes a spiral capability development upgrade process to ensure the platform and training systems continue to meet Australia’s current and future fast-jet training requirements.

 This will ensure that the Hawk Lead-In Fighter remains an outstanding and cost effective training solution throughout its whole-of-life.
-Results from recently completed Full Scale Fatigue testing showed life remaining in the Hawk airframe would allow the aircraft to continue operations well into the late 2040s.
+Results from recently completed Full Scale Fatigue testing showed life remaining in the Hawk airframe could allow the aircraft to continue operations well into the late 2040s.
 The intent of this significant testing program, as part of Defence Standards, was to demonstrate the structural integrity of the airframe to five times its intended life.

 What we do